Introduction

 Historic Preservation Fund FY25 and FY26 update

 Regarding Historic Preservation Fund FY26 subgrants, the evaluation criteria for proposals were approved by the Indiana Historic Preservation Review Board at the April 2025 meeting.
-We will post HPF FY26 application materials and information should funding opportunities become available.
+We will post HPF FY26 application materials and information if funding opportunities become available.
 Please check this webpage for any status updates.
 To obtain a copy of the criteria, please email Steve Kennedy or Malia Vanaman of the DHPA Grants staff.

 Check back to the DHPA website for updates and information on the HPF FY26 matching grant program.